 Another benefit of maintaining your cover is that if there is a break in the weather or an emergency situation you will be able to legally use your bike.
 This can help motorbike enthusiasts save many pounds on hefty fines, and even more on insurance premiums, which are likely to skyrocket after a driving without insurance conviction.
 Some drivers may have issues getting any cover at all if they get convicted for driving without cover.

 If you’re going to maintain cover on your bike, then you will want to find the most cost effective insurance possible.
 There are a few things that motorbike enthusiasts can do to ensure they aren’t paying more than they have to when keeping their bike road legal.

 The first cost saving measure is to choose the right type of policy.
 For many bikes, a third-party fire and theft will provide the best mix of cover and cost.
 Your bike will be protected from theft and fire damage, which are more likely when it is being stored.

 It is important to note, however, that third-party fire and theft isn’t always the cheapest option.
 Insurance prices are based on statistics, and so it is possible that full comp cover may be cheaper as individuals with those policies are less likely to file claims.
 This is why it is essential to shop around to make sure you’re getting the best price on your bike insurance.

 Another step that drivers can take is to install security features to deter theft.
 This lowers the risk faced by the insurance company and thus reduces the price of cover.
 Safe and secure storage can also aid in this endeavor.

 Finally, motorbike drivers can take additional courses beyond those required for qualification.
-Many insurance companies offer discounts for taking these additional driving safety classes, and the savings can more than pay for the quid you spend on the course itself.
+Many cheap insurance companies offer discounts for taking these additional driving safety classes, and the savings can more than pay for the quid you spend on the course itself.